 Where there are more applications than places available in a particular category, those living closest to the school will have priority for any places available, (i.e. the shorter

 the distance the higher the priority).
 Measurements are taken by a straightline distance using the Council’s electronic mapping system (GIS).
-Measurements will be made from the co-ordinates of the home address (see Note 5) as pinpointed on the Council’s system, to the co-ordinates of the school as pinpointed on the Council’s system.
-The pinpoint will be within the boundary of the property and its precise location will be
+Measurements will be made from the co-ordinates of the home address (see Note 6) as pinpointed on the Council’s system, to the co-ordinates of the school as pinpointed on the Council’s system.
+The pinpoint will be within the building structure and its precise location will be

-determined by Torbay Council.
+determined by Torbay Council in accordance with the Geoplace Data Entry Conventions and Best Practice for Addresses.
 This is for admissions purposes only and is not used to determine eligibility for school transport.
 In the event that applicants cannot be separated using the distance tie-breaker (i.e. they live identical distances from the school), the allocation of a place will be by random selection using a random number generator and in the presence of a senior manager.

 Notification of Places